bmihelac/feincms-feincmsext/README.markdown

 group_page_content
 ------------------

-group_page_content templatetag allows more complex layouts by grouping page contents with regular expressions.
+group_page_content templatetag allows more complex layouts by grouping page contents with regular expressions, here are some examples:

-For example:

 Wrap image content in div, but if it is followed by textcontent group them together under the same div: